 Can the brain modify our microbiota?

-In this week, we showed how modifying the microbiota can affect the brain.
+In this final week, we showed how modifying the microbiota can affect the brain.

 However, we have seen that these control mechanisms are not linear: there is a closed loop, in which both the gut and the brain receive and send signals, in an effort to keep the metabolic balance and to meet the requirements of the body.

-We want therefore to see whether situations such as stress can modify the gut microbiota, just like modifying our gut flora can alter our reaction to stress.
+Therefore, we want to see whether situations such as stress can modify the gut microbiota, just like modifying our gut flora can alter our reaction to stress.